NoahELE/Obsidian-Vault/Learning/Algorithms and Data Structures/Minimum Spanning Tree.md

 No cycles in MST

-## Prism Algorithm
+## Prim's Algorithm

+vertex based approach

+Almost the same as Dijkstra, but the weight does not accumulate.

-Preferred method for dense graphs
+Preferred method for **dense** graphs

 Easiest with matrix representation